-Note: Parameters that are not required, such as PathTrim, can be used to further configure the way the ppath is passed through the Netscape Enterprise Server Plug-In.
-For a complete list of plug-in parameters, see "General Parameters for Web Server Plug-Ins" on page 7-2.
+Note: Parameters that are not required, such as PathTrim, can be used to further configure the way the ppath is passed through the Sun Java System Web Server Plug-In.
+For a complete list of plug-in parameters, see Section 7.2, "General Parameters for Web Server Plug-Ins".